Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

-- The internal telescoping flow liners are a full bore design that reduces the pressure drop of the flue gas flowing through the expansion joint.
-The internal telescoping flow liners create a cavity for the internal insulation which is critical in reducing the bellows operating temperature.
+- The internal telescoping flow liners are a complete bore design that reduces the flue gas pressure drop flowing through the expansion joint.
+In addition, the inner telescoping flow liners create a cavity for the internal insulation, which is critical in reducing the bellows operating temperature.

-- The smooth transition of the expanded line pipe minimizes the thermal stresses caused by the differential radial thermal growth.
-Between the line pipe operating at the full temperature of the media and the insulated bellows element operating at a reduced temperature.
+- The smooth transition of the expanded line pipe minimizes the thermal stresses caused by the differential radial thermal growth between the line pipe operating at the whole temperature of the media and the insulated bellows element using at a reduced temperature.

 - Pins welded to the outside of the shear spool slide thru corresponding holes in plates welded to the floating rings.